K0rgana/web-advcd/README.md

    };
    ```

-1. Use `useSelector` to display the current user info and in the button **logout**, dispatch a function to trigger the `logoutTrainer`. should looks like this:
+1. Use `useSelector` to display the current user data and in the button **logout**, dispatch a function to trigger the `logoutTrainer`.
+Should look like this:

    ```js
    //imports